-Relevant Life Insurance is effectively a life insurance policy that pays out a tax-free lump sum in the event of death during the policy term.
+Relevant life insurance is effectively a life insurance policy that pays out a tax-free lump sum in the event of death during the policy term.
 Proceeds are paid to nominated beneficiaries not the company that pays for the scheme.

 Although classed as a company expense, if you decide to close your company down or leave, you have the option to take your policy with you.
 It will be converted to a standard term assurance plan at no cost.

-- The policy is paid outside of your estate so inheritance tax* is unlikely to be an issue
+- The policy is paid outside of your estate so Inheritance Tax is unlikely to be an issue

-- That your policy qualifies as a Relevant Life scheme.
+- That your policy qualifies as a relevant life scheme.

 - The payment to the beneficiaries is swift as it can avoid a lengthy probate process

-Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many Protection products available.
+Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many protection products available.
 For example, some providers allow continuation of cover that is easy for the life assured to transfer.
 This helps if there are multiple controlling shareholders.

 Our specialists will help you to navigate all the options to find the cover that is right for you and your family at an affordable rate.